cwi-dis/cwipc/readme.md

 If this shows any errors, try _Attempt to fix cwipc installation_.

+If after that the check command still fails, the problem is probably that one of the third party packages _is_ installed on your computer, but it is an incorrect version, or it is installed in a different way than what _cwipc_ expects.

-If after that the check command still fails, try to determine which package is responsible for the failure, and uninstall it.
+Try to determine which package is responsible for the failure, and uninstall it.
 Then reboot and re-try the _fix cwipc installation_.
+This _should_ install the correct version of every package, and install it with the expected options.
 Packages that could have problems:

 - Python
 - LibPCL